-A master's degree in operation management typically results in a master of science although other options are available.
-The master of science in operations management degree takes an average of three years to complete and may be available entirely online.
+A master's degree in operation management typically results in a Master of Science although other options are available.
+Students can specialize in business management, human resource management or industrial management.
+The Master of Science in Operations Management degree takes an average of three years to complete and may be available entirely online.
 Programs also offer afternoon and evening courses.
 Interested applicants must hold a bachelor's degree from an accredited university.
 Some programs also require a professional resume and letters of recommendation.
 A foundation in basic business coursework is often required.

 Master's Degree in Operations Management

 These programs cover various methods and tools that can be used to effectively manage in a range of work settings from the military to non-profit organizations.
-Along with the essential concepts of operations management, students can learn about specialty areas such as business management, human resource management or industrial management through elective courses.
 Applicants need to provide transcripts from every university and college attended when applying for a program.
 Core curriculum within a master's degree program for operations management addresses:

 - Human behavior